 When in doubt, keep it simple.
 The goal is to make your emails as easy to read as possible.

 There are lots of great reasons to include images in emails.
 Online stores can include thumbnails of their cool new products.
 Bands can include photos from their latest show.
-Images can be very fun and engaging.
+Restaurants can show off their seasonal creations.

 Thankfully, there’s seldom any reason to hire a designer or pay for images.
 Almost everything you need can be found on your website, your camera, or free stock photo sites.